Skip to content

 • Startup commands must appear before runtime commands.

 Startup commands are Output, Require, Set, and Env.
-Runtime commands include typing, keys, waits, sleeps, screenshots, state checkpoints, Hide, Show, Copy, and Paste.
+Runtime commands include typing, keys, waits, sleeps, captions, screenshots, state checkpoints, Hide, Show, Copy, and Paste.

 CommandBehaviorNotes